CS3398-Bronze-Statues/In-Class-Exercise/README.md

 # In-Class-Exercise
 For git practice
 Chris is clearly adding the best changes.
+Again.
 This is the original branch